• Home

 • The article title

-• A summary of the article - the standfirst if available, or part of the first paragraph
+• The article summary - the standfirst if available, or part of the first paragraph

 Timeframes